amandagow/nondev/learn-pr/github/introduction-to-github/includes/2-what-is-github.md

 1. Navigate to the repository.
 2. Select the **Wiki** tab.
-3. Select **Create the first page** if no pages exist, or **New Page** to add a page.
+3. Select **Create the first page** (or **New Page** if pages already exist).
 4. Enter a title and content, then select **Save Page**.

 **To edit a wiki page:**

 1. Navigate to the wiki page you want to edit.
-2. Select **Edit** at the top-right.
+2. Select **Edit** in the top-right.
 3. Make changes and select **Save Page**.

 **To delete a wiki page:**

-- Deleting a wiki page requires using Git.
+- A wiki page requires using Git.
 Clone the wiki repository, remove the file, and push the change.

 Learn more about managing wikis in [GitHub Docs - Adding or editing wiki pages](https://docs.github.com/en/communities/documenting-your-project-with-wikis/adding-or-editing-wiki-pages).

 ### What are Feature Previews?

-Feature Previews allow you to try out experimental features on GitHub before they are officially released.
-These previews give you early access to new functionality and allow you to provide feedback to help shape the final product.
+Feature Previews let you try experimental GitHub capabilities before general release.
+They provide early access and a chance to give feedback.

-To enable or disable a feature preview:
+To enable or disable a preview feature:

-1. Navigate to your GitHub account by selecting your profile picture in the top-right corner of GitHub.com.
+1. Select your profile picture in the top-right corner of GitHub.com.
-1. Select **Feature preview** from the drop-down menu.
+1. Select **Feature preview** from the menu.
-1. Browse the list of available previews and toggle the features you want to try.
+1. Browse available previews and toggle the features on or off.

-Feature Previews are a great way to stay ahead of the curve and explore new tools that can enhance your GitHub experience.
+Feature previews are useful for exploring upcoming improvements and staying current with platform changes.

 > [!TIP]
-> GitHub frequently adds new experimental features for users to explore, so keep an eye on the **Feature review** to discover new tools and enhancements.
+> GitHub regularly introduces new experimental features, so check **Feature preview** periodically for new options.